New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 \subsubsection{Constructing $\g(8, 6)$}

-$\g(8, 6)$ is a contragredient Lie superalgebra with a Cartan matrix and parity set:
+In this section, we will construct the Elduque and Cunha Lie superalgebra $\g(8, 6)$.
+This is a simple contragredient Lie superalgebra with a Cartan matrix and parity set:

 This is a Lie superalgebra of superdimension $(133|56)$.
-Its even subalgebra is $\esi$ and its odd part is the module $L(\omega_1)$.
+Its even subalgebra is $\ese$, and its odd part is the $56$-dimensional simple Weyl module $L(\omega_1)$.
 By comparing Cartan matrices, we realize $\ee$ as an object in $\Rep \bal_3$ with respect to $e_1$, where it decomposes as $\ee = 133J_1 \oplus 56J_2 \oplus J_3$.
 Then, the hypothesis of Theorem \ref{maint} is satisfied, and we have:

-\begin{thm} The semisimplification of $\ee$ as an object in $\Rep \bal_3$ under the adjoint action of $e_1$ is $\g(8, 6)$. \end{thm}
+\begin{cor} The semisimplification of $\ee$ as an object in $\Rep \bal_3$ under the adjoint action of $e_1$ is $\g(8, 6)$. \end{cor}